 - Rigid roads

-Flexible roads consists flexible layer as pavement surface which require good maintenance otherwise it can be disintegrated easily with heavy traffic.
-All types of roads except concrete roads are come under this category.
+Flexible roads consist of a flexible layer as a pavement surface, which requires proper maintenance; otherwise, it can be disintegrated easily with heavy traffic.
+All types of roads except concrete roads fall under this category.

-Rigid pavements are non-flexible and cement concrete roads are come under this category.
+Rigid pavements are non-flexible and cement concrete roads are fall under this category.